Frequently

 deposit, the

-kit price and any option prices are locked in - even if you
+kit price is locked in - even if you

 defer delivery